 My equation for the cyclic priority of effort in a survival situation can be represented as follows:

 1.)
-Shelter: shelter is the basis for your existence in a survival situation.
-It is a base of operations that provides you peace of mind, a place to recuperated and refit for excursions, a place to rest, and storage for sustenance.
+Shelter: Shelter is the basis for your existence in a survival situation.
+It is a base of operations that provides you peace of mind, a place to recuperate and refit for excursions, a place to rest, and storage for sustenance.

 2.)
 Fire: it’s important to have shelter to contain and support your fire.
 Fire is needed for personal warmth, to purify wild water by boiling, and to cook food that is of danger in raw form.

 * Man creates shelter; shelter supports fire; fire supports life

 3.)
 Water: there is no gadget that is going to get you water.
 You either find it or you collect it.
 A water treatment chemical could be critical, but filtering and boiling can substitute for the chemical.
 You have to find and treat water with fire.